ChamikaGit/MVVM-Assignment/README.md

 ## MVVM-Assignment

 Application that shows a list of bike station and it's bike station details.
-It's developed in MVVM Architcher
+It's developed in MVVM Architecture

 ## Tech Stack